skyfox69/jsapi/README.md

 #### The `:minimum` keyword

+[The :minimum keyword]: #the-minimum-keyword

-The minimum value of an integer or a number can be specified as below.
+The `:minimum` keyword specifies the minimum of an integer or a number, for example:

 ```ruby
 # Allow positive integers only